Chapter 4 The Last Order

 Had they been lucky?
 Maybe Han was right.
 No one got hurt.
 What was taken wasn’t even theirs in the first place.
 Why should they care?

 Last time, the Soil Ghosts took all the valuables and waited patiently in ambush to pick them off one by one.
 Were some Soil Ghosts more merciful than others?
 Actually, letting them live but taking their food and water wasn’t really merciful.
 Those supplies had been their only lifeline in this sea of sand.

 Maybe Han had struck a deal with the Soil Ghosts?
 No, if he could do that, he wouldn’t still be a sergeant.

-Soil Ghosts, Bob, Han . . . there’s a connection somewhere...
+Soil Ghosts, Bob, Han . . . there must be a connection somewhere.
 Damien felt there must be one, but he couldn’t see it yet.
 He had barely slept since they entered the desert and the face-off just now put his nerves in an even more fraught state.

 To Damien, everything at this moment was as mysterious, confounding and dangerous as the desert.
 The country boy couldn’t have come up with such a predicament even in his worst nightmares, yet without knowing how, he had been ensnared.
 Trapped within, his destiny cast adrift.

 Author : Perl Grey